-The next RATAE RUN is Sunday 12th June 2022
+The next RATAE RUN is to be held on Sunday 11th June 2023

 Roman Leicester – some background to RATAE